Transforming Medical Devices and Diagnostics

 Medical Devices and Diagnostics

-North Carolina is home to companies developing everything from nano-scale medical devices that can transport and treat, all the way up to large robotic systems to help surgeons create big changes through small incisions.
-And the state's diagnostic expertise includes tabletop "labs" for on-farm early mastitis detection, all the way to quick and efficient cancer and digestive disease detection for humans.
+There are companies in North Carolina creating everything from nano-scale medical devices to large robotic systems that help surgeons make big changes through small incisions.
+In addition, the state offers an array of diagnostic capabilities, from on-farm testing for early mastitis to rapid and efficient cancer and digestive disease detection for humans.

 North Carolina's Leading Device and Diagnostic Companies

-Burlington-based LabCorp is a global life science company built on laboratory diagnostic testing, pioneering in technologies for diagnostic testing and genetic analysis of diseases such as cancer, HIV and cystic fibrosis.
-In 2017 it acquired Chiltern International, a contract research organization, for about $1.2 billion.
-Now LabCorp employs more than 56,000 people worldwide and earned net revenues of nearly $9.5 billion in 2016.
+Burlington-based Labcorp is a global life sciences company built on laboratory diagnostic testing and pioneering technologies as well as genetic analysis of diseases such as cancer, HIV, and cystic fibrosis.
+Now Labcorp employs more than 75,000 people worldwide and earned net revenues of nearly $14.9 billion in 2022.

-TransEnterix, a Morrisville medical device company that uses robotics to improve minimally invasive surgery, was founded in 2006, by Synecor, a Chapel Hill business accelerator that spun out of Duke University in 2001 to commercialize medical device inventions.
-The company is pursuing global approvals for various technologies used in laparoscopic abdominal and pelvic surgery, as well as some thoracic operations.
+Asensus Surgical is a Research Triangle Park-based medical device company that is digitizing the interface between surgeons and patients for minimally invasive surgery.
+The company was founded in 2006, by Synecor, a Chapel Hill business accelerator that spun out of Duke University in 2001 to commercialize medical device inventions.
+The company has approvals for various technologies in the U.S., Europe, Japan, and other geographies.

-Access to all North Carolina medical device companies can be found on the Company Directory.
+Access to all North Carolina medical device companies can be found in the Company Directory.

 Medical Devices News & Events

-About 200 companies work in the device and diagnostic space in North Carolina.
+There are 160+ companies working in the device and diagnostic space in North Carolina.